Philip Azango: Gent

 In August 2018, the Nigerian moved to the Belgian Gent, signing a three-year contract with the team.
 In two seasons, he played one match in the national championship for Gent, after which he returned to Trenčín.

 Return to Trenčín

 On 19 July 2020, Azango headed back to Trenčín.

 Spartak Trnava

 In January 2023, Azango signed a two-year contract with Spartak Trnava, effective from summer 2023.

-In a 3–1 win over Polish side Wisła Kraków, Slovak teammate Roman Procházka had a shot that was blocked by a defender, the ball bounced to the edge of the penalty were it was met with Azango’s foot.
+In a 3–1 win over Polish side Wisła Kraków, Slovak teammate Roman Procházka had a shot that was blocked by a defender, the ball bounced to the edge of the penalty where it was met with Azango’s foot.
 His goal set the score line at 2–1.

 Azango became a key player for Spartak, signing a two-year extension to his contract.

 On 1 March 2025, Azango scored a goal from outside the penalty box in a 1–0 victory over Slovan Bratislava, the goal was later won the goal of the month and goal of the year.